In addition to the Elasticsearch bootstrap checks, there are checks that are specific to X-Pack features.

 true.
 For more information about these

-To pass this bootstrap check, you must enable HTTPS or disable the built-in token service by using the X-Pack security settings.
+To pass this bootstrap check, you must enable HTTPS or disable the built-in token service.